vlang/v/doc/docs.md

 Both single and double quotes can be used to denote strings.
 For consistency, `vfmt` converts double quotes to single quotes unless the string contains a single quote character.

 For raw strings, prepend `r`.
-Raw strings are not escaped:
+Raw strings cannot be escaped:

 ```v nofmt
 s := r'hello\nworld'